Ryan Guy: College

-Professional
+Club career

+St. Patrick's Athletic

-Guy was drafted in the 2nd round (22nd overall pick) of the 2007 MLS SuperDraft by FC Dallas.
-Despite being offered a developmental contract by Dallas, Guy sought a professional contract in Europe.
-He attended trials at a number of clubs, including Crystal Palace FC of England and Hannover 96 of Germany but in February 2007, joined St Patrick's Athletic of Ireland.
+After graduating College, Guy was offered a place in the MLS Combine.
+After scoring a goal in one of three Combine friendly matches, Guy was drafted in the 2nd round (22nd overall pick) of the 2007 MLS SuperDraft by FC Dallas.
+Despite being offered a developmental contract by Dallas, after the recommendations John Harkes and Frankie Heyduk, Guy instead spent time trialing across Europe in search for a professional contract.
+He attended trials at a number of clubs, including Crystal Palace and Hannover 96.
+He was unable to sign with Crystal Palace due to work permit issues but impressed enough to find an agent who would convinve him to trial with St. Patrick's Athletic and in February 2007 he signed a professional contract with the Dublin Club.
 He made his League of Ireland debut for the Irish club on April 6, 2007, coming on as a substitute in the 83rd minute of a 1–0 win over Galway United.
 He scored his first goal for the Saints on the 15 July.

-On July 17, 2008, Guy was written into the St Pat's history books as he scored the only goal in a UEFA Cup First Qualifying Round match against JFK Olimps Riga of Latvia, keying the club's first-ever away European win.
+On July 17, 2008, in a UEFA Cup First Qualifying Round match against JFK Olimps Riga of Latvia, guy would complete a diving-header to score St. Patrick's Athletics first ever away goal in European football while also leading to the club's first-ever away European win.
 On October 18, Guy scored a hat trick in a 3–1 win over Shamrock Rovers in the South-Dublin derby.

 In 2009, Guy helped guide St. Pat's past Valletta F.C. & Krylia Sovetov Samara in the 2009-10 UEFA Europa League 2nd & 3rd qualifying rounds, however Guy's St. Pat's side lost to FC Steaua București in the play-off round 5–1 on aggregate.
 Ryan Guy was voted the St Patrick's Athletic Supporters Club Player of the Year for 2009.
 He made 44 appearances across all competitions and scored 6 goals.
 He scored the opening goal of the 2010 League of Ireland season, which was also the first ever goal in the Airtricity League.

-His performance over 2009 and 2010 earned him a spot on the OT XI compiled by SoccerOverThere.com, ranking his performance relative to his league as one of the best 11 by an American in Europe.
-During the 2010 season, Guy was chosen for the League of Ireland XI who played Manchester United in the inaugural match in Aviva Stadium in Dublin.

-Guy currently holds the Pats record for most European appearances with 14.
+On August 4, 2010, Guy and Joey N'do were the only two foreign players selected for a League of Ireland XI in a friendly match against Manchester United.
+The match marked the first football game played at the newly renovated Aviva Stadium.

+In January 2011 after 114 appearances and 14 european appearances, he left St. Pats for "personal reasons" to return to his homeland.

+Return to the United States

-In January 2011, he left St. Pats for "personal reasons" to return to his homeland.
-Upon his return to the US, Guy had a short stint with the San Diego Flash of the National Premier Soccer League, and trialled with the Portland Timbers and FC Dallas, before signing with New England Revolution on June 9, 2011, after a trial and recommendation from San Diego Flash head coach Warren Barton.
-He later went on to sign for NASL club San Antonio Scorpions.
-In 2016, he joined the North County Battalion as their player-coach.
+Upon his return to the US, Guy had a short stint with the San Diego Flash of the National Premier Soccer League, and trialled with the Portland Timbers and FC Dallas.